My Top 15 Halloween Favorites: Slashers

 And even though we do see the occasional feminine face lurking behind a bladed weapon aimed at carving it's fair share of cadres of corpses, in today's world, the slashing game still seems to be mostly a boy's club.

-Frontier(s) (2008)
+Frontier(s) (2007)

-Let's talk gore shall we?
+Let's talk gore, shall we?

 James Cameron once said" You don't create fear with gore.
 You create disgust.
 It's a whole different emotion."

-I truly believed that, try as I might, I just didn't like gory horror films.
+Therefore, for the longest time, I truly believed that, try as I might, I just didn't like gory horror films.

-I realized that I was wrong.
+Then, after I watched Frontier(s), I realized that I was wrong.
+Well, at least, somewhat wrong.

-that it seemed like all movies of this kind were only capable of featuring broken plot-lines that, at best, were usually as splattered as the "special" effects that are were gooey center of this particular sub-genre of horror.
+What it actually was that I didn't like was gory horror films that had no or very little story.
+For so long, it seemed like filmmakers of this kind of freaky-deaky fright-fest were cranking 'em out simply for compromising the story for the sake of the blood and gore.
+To the point that it seemed like all movies of this kind were only capable of featuring broken plotlines that, at best, were usually as splattered as the "special" effects that are the gooey center of this particular sub-genre of horror.

 Glad to see that after watching Frontier(s), this was a case that proved that stereotype to be wrong.